marmelab/react-admin/docs/Remix.md

 npm add react-admin ra-data-json-server
 ```

-**Tip**: As Remix now use Vite, you'll have to add the following to the `vite.config.ts` file for some dataProviders such as `ra-data-json-server`:
+Edit the `vite.config.ts` file to prevent Remix from executing the data provider package server-side:

 ```diff
 import { vitePlugin as remix } from "@remix-run/dev";